• Skip to primary navigation

 how to make easy spelt pizza dough with prosciutto, caramelized onions

-low calorie, low-sugar, main course, pizza
+dinner, low calorie, low-sugar, pizza

 Friday pizza nights have never tasted so good with this spelt pizza dough, topped with roasted butternut squash, crispy prosciutto and golden, caramelized onions.